soniajoseph/soniajoseph/_posts/2019-06-20-neural-dynamics-primer.md

 \end{cases}
 \end{equation} $$

 A Hopfield network consists of these neurons linked together without directionality.
+In hierarchical neural nets, the network has a clear input and output direction (e.g. the input is pixel values and the output is a category in image classification).
+However, in a Hopfield network, all of the units are linked to each other without an input or output layer.
+We consider the input to be the energy state of all the neurons before running the network, and the output to be the energy state after.

  The strength of synaptic connectivity $$w_{ij}$$ between neurons $$i$$ and $$j$$ follows the Hebbian learning rule, in which *neurons that fire together wire together, and neurons that fire out of sync, fail to link*:

 $$ w_{ij} = (2V_i - 1)(2V_j - 1)$$